Agenda

 Panel 7: Going Forward

-In the closing discussion, leading scholars and practitioners reflect on the symposium’s findings and consider possible reforms to recalibrate the balance between confidentiality and transparency in the civil justice system.
+In the closing discussion, leading scholars and practitioners will reflect on the symposium’s findings and consider possible reforms to recalibrate the balance between confidentiality and transparency in the civil justice system.

 May 2, 2026